 The aim of the club has always been to have its own base, and in 2003 obtained planning permission for 3 pitches, 6 changing rooms and a clubhouse.
 Planning permission for a revised scheme that met Football Foundation criteria was granted in November 2009.
 A 50 year lease is in place from Essington Parish Council and the Club subsequently raised £1.1m needed to build the project.

-In February 2004 the first of the annual schools tournaments was held at Great Wyrley High School, with Cheslyn Hay Primary winning the first competition.
+In February 2004 the first of an annual schools tournaments was held at Great Wyrley High School, with Cheslyn Hay Primary winning the first competition.
 The second tournament was held in November with Lower Farm Primary School winning.
 In February 2005 the club was delighted to announce that it had accepted Walsall FC’s offer to become their official feeder club.
 The following month the club signed an agreement with Cheslyn Hay Sports College to become their official football club partner.
 The Club also received the Walsall MBC Club Mark recognition later that year, which was renewed in 2010.

 In September 2006 the Club received amazing recognition, becoming Community Club of the Year for Staffordshire for the second time in 3 years but also topped that with Community Club of the West Midlands Region – in effect being within the top 8 clubs in the UK!